dapr/dapr/CONTRIBUTING.md

 This section describes the guidelines for contributing code / docs to Dapr.

+### Pull Requests

+All contributions come through pull requests.
+To submit a proposed change, we recommend following this workflow:

+1. Make sure there's an issue (bug or proposal) raised, which sets the expectations for the contribution you are about to make.
+1. Fork the relevant repo and create a new branch
+1. Create your change
+    - Code changes require tests
+1. Update relevant documentation for the change
+1. Commit with [DCO sign-off](#developer-certificate-of-origin-signing-your-work) and open a PR
+1. Wait for the CI process to finish and make sure all checks are green
+1. A maintainer of the project will be assigned, and you can expect a review within a few days

+#### Use work-in-progress PRs for early feedback

+A good way to communicate before investing too much time is to create a "Work-in-progress" PR and share it with your reviewers.
+The standard way of doing this is to add a "[WIP]" prefix in your PR's title and assign the **do-not-merge** label.
+This will let people looking at your PR know that it is not well baked yet.

 ### Developer Certificate of Origin: Signing your work

 #### Every commit needs to be signed